ksteflovic/JAVA-Design-Patterns/Creational Design Patterns/README.md

 ## [Prototype](DP_Prototype) 🤖
 Prototype pattern refers to creating **duplicate** object while keeping performance in mind.
 This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.
 ## [Singleton](DP_Singleton) 🔂
 This pattern is one of the simplest design patterns.
-The singleton pattern is a design pattern that restricts *the instantiation* of a class to **one**` object.
+It restricts *the instantiation* of a class to **one** object.

+The Singleton pattern disables all other means of creating objects of a class except for the special creation method.
+This method either creates a new object or returns an existing one if it has already been created.

 ---
 Source: geeksforgeeks.org